|

 Alexander.

-Seleucus had some sparks of his great
+Seleucus had some sparks of

-master's genius in promoting civilization and commerce, as well as
+Alexander's genius in promoting civilization and commerce, as well as

 in gaining victories.
-Under his successors, the Seleucidae,
+Under his successors, the

-this vast empire rapidly diminished; Bactria became independent, and
+this vast empire rapidly diminished.
+Bactria became independent, and

 a separate dynasty of Greek kings ruled there in the year 125, when